camunda/camunda-bpm-examples/spring-boot-starter/example-webapp-ee/README.md

 }
 ```

-3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within process application.
+3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within the process application.

-4. If you want you Camunda license automatically used on Engine startup, just put the file with the name `camunda-license.txt` license in your classpath.
+4. If you want your Camunda license automatically used on Engine startup, just put the file with the name `camunda-license.txt` on your classpath.

 ## Run the application and use Camunda Webapps

-You can build the application by calling `mvn clean install` and then run it with `java -jar` command.
+You can build the application with `mvn clean install` and then run it with the `java -jar` command.

-Then you can access Camunda Webapps in browser: `http://localhost:8080` (provide login/password from `application.yaml`)
+Then you can access the Camunda Webapps in your browser: `http://localhost:8080` (provide login/password from `application.yaml`)